*** PLEASE READ THE FAQ SECTION FOR ALL STORE POLICIES ***

 *** First documented evidence of my sewing prowess - made for my father as a Christmas gift when I was about 6 years old

 I'm not in this to "mass produce product" - rather, I'm just happily swimming in my passion of sewing and creating.
-It sometimes takes a month to make one coat.
+It sometimes takes a month to make one item.

 I love that my brain seems to be on auto-pilot when I'm deeply immersed in a sewing project, effortlessly mixing both intuition and analytical thinking.
 It never ceases to amaze me when I wake up with a fresh way to solve a problem, or when an idea pops into my head when I spot unlikely fabrics haphazardly lying next to each other on my sewing table.
 I find this magical process to be rewarding and surprising.